mediafinger/rabbitmq_presentation/README.markdown

 Adding additional consumers in peak times is as simple as spinning up a new instance.

-Extending the system by adding new services to it can be done independently
+_Extending the system by adding new services can be done independently._

 ### Handling high volumes of messages

 The message broker distributes messages and can in this process throttle the load towards the message receiving systems.

-This can reduce failure rate in peak times and at the same time speed up the systems sending messages, as they are no longer blocked by waiting for an answer of a potentially slow system.
-This can go as far as decoupling your database writes.
+_This can reduce failure rate in peak times and at the same time speed up the systems sending messages, as they are no longer blocked by waiting for an answer of a potentially slow system._
+_This can go as far as decoupling your database writes._

 ### Broadcasting and replicating messages

 The message broker can inform multiple systems about changes and events.
 This allows to add new functionality seamlessly.

-It can replicate data and events to data centers in other regions to achieve high availability.
-This raises the guarantees of message delivery and better performing front end apps for customers around the globe.
+_It can replicate data and events to data centers in other regions to achieve high availability._
+_This raises the guarantees of message delivery and better performing front end apps for customers around the globe._

 ---